-Covid-19 pandemic - the trustees note that the pandemic, and any such pandemic on a similar scale in the future, brings a level of disruption and uncertainty both internally and in the world in which we operate.
-With remote working practices already embedded, the charity has not experienced disruption to its operations, and indeed we have been able to use online conferencing to engage with more scientists across more countries in our online symposia and meetings.
-The most significant pandemic impact for the Foundation to date has been the laboratory closures at the research centres we fund, thus slowing the pace of the experimental work.
+Covid-19 pandemic - the trustees note that the pandemic, and any such pandemic in the future, brings a level of disruption and uncertainty both internally and in the world in which we operate.
+The charity has not experienced disruption to its operations, indeed we have engaged with more scientists across more countries through our online symposia and meetings.
+The most significant impact was at the height of the pandemic when laboratories at the research centres we fund were closed, which slowed the experimental work.
+The trustees are pleased to report that the Foundation's financial resources have not been significantly adversely affected during this period.